 Check out our comprehensive article on the 26 best things to do in Vilnius!

 Vilnius is also the ideal starting point for excursions to the gorgeous Trakai Castle and the Paneriai Memorial Park.
 You could also take a day trip from Vilnius to see the Hill of Crosses, one of the most bizarre yet popular tourist attractions in Lithuania.

 The Old Town is the best place to stay in Vilnius as it is a good base to see all the major sights.
 There are plenty of good options in or in the vicinity of the Old Town for all budgets.

-- Mid-range: Art Hotel Moon Garden, great choice in the Old Town.
+Mid-range: Art Hotel Moon Garden, a great choice in the Old Town

-- Splurge: Grand Hotel Kempinski Vilnius, excellent top-choice pick in the Old Town overlooking the Cathedral Square.
+Splurge: Grand Hotel Kempinski Vilnius, an excellent top-choice pick in the Old Town overlooking the Cathedral Square

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Vilnius?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!

 Hello there, fellow globetrotters!
 I’m Mihir, a passionate travel blogger with an insatiable wanderlust.
 My journey across the world is fueled by curiosity and a hunger for unique experiences.
 As a travel writer, photographer, and adventurer, I’ve explored more than 35 countries, aiming to provide readers with a distinctive glimpse of our diverse world.
 Join me as I blend captivating storytelling with stunning visuals, guiding you through hidden gems and cultural treasures.
 Besides traveling, my other loves are my beloved cats, architecture, art, craft beer, classic movies, history, and Australian Rules Football (Go Dons!).